 Mathieu’s tests: another scale?
 No, the first “connected health station”

 The French company Withings, specializing in connected health, is well aware that now is the time to establish itself as a world reference in the field.
 Reason for which, undoubtedly, it connects the exits of products these last years.
-I told you, probably a little too soon, about the Body Comp (see my review).
+I told you, probably a little too soon, regarding the Body Comp (see my review).
 I should have waited for the release of the Body Scan, which transcends even more the idea of scales.
 Because yes, Withings has taken its first steps in health 2.0 with scales that are smarter than the average.
 And in 2023, the functions are such that the company speaks of a “health station”.
 Is she right?

 A scale equipped with a handle